Create an AI Discord Bot in 10 Minutes (2026 Guide)

 5. Save.

 The action is now available to the bot in all channels, including Discord.
-For a more detailed walkthrough, see the HubSpot AI Actions tutorial or the Actions documentation.
+For a more detailed walkthrough, see the HubSpot AI Actions tutorial, the Discord moderation bot guide (timeout, kick, ban, roles, and slowmode as AI Actions), or the Actions documentation.

 The Actions &#x26; MCPs page in the Quickchat dashboard showing a configured API Action